barryvdh/laravel-translation-manager/readme.md

     $ php artisan translations:reset

 ### Detect missing translations

+Most translations can be found by using the Find command (see above), but in case you have dynamic keys (variables/automatic forms etc), it can be helpful to 'listen' to the missing translations.
 To detect missing translations, we can swap the Laravel TranslationServicepProvider with a custom provider.
 In your config/app.php, comment out the original TranslationServiceProvider and add the one from this package: